IGood/Giters/README.md

 }
 ```

-This informative because it provides us with all the details necessary to implement a solution that allows code like `B` instead of code like `A`...
+This is informative because it provides us with all the details necessary to implement a solution that allows code like `B` instead of code like `A`...

 ```cpp
 std::vector<Widget*> widgets = GetWidgets();